-Treatment options for people with esophageal cancer include surgery, radiation therapy, proton therapy, chemotherapy, targeted therapy, or a combination of these treatments.
-Esophageal cancer is often found at later stages and many treatments are aimed at symptoms, but the cancer is difficult to control with current treatments; therefore, many doctors encourage patients to consider participating in a clinical trial
+Treatment options for people with esophageal cancer include surgery, radiation therapy, proton therapy, chemotherapy, chemotherapy, laser therapy, electrocoagulation, targeted therapy, immunotherapy, endoscopic treatments, palliative care, or a combination of these treatments.
+Esophageal cancer is often found at later stages and many treatments are aimed at relieving symptoms but cannot cure the cancer.
+Many doctors encourage patients to consider participating in a clinical trial.